 A series of laser assisted forming experiments were conducted.
 Laser assisted forming or bending uses the laser to provide differential heating through the thickness of the material, thus causing controlled thermal distortion.
-The materials used in this investigation were HSLA-80 steel, which was 6.35 mm thick and sized at 30.5 cm by 30.5 cm, and InconelTM 625, which was 0.165 cm thick and sized at 10.2 cm by 10.2 cm.
-The basic parameters used during the forming evaluation, in both materials, were a power of 3040 W with no shielding gas.
+The materials used in this investigation were HSLA-80 steel, which was 6.35 millimeters thick and sized at 30.5 centimeters by 30.5 centimeters, and InconelTM 625, which was 0.165 centimeters thick and sized at 10.2 centimeters by 10.2 centimeters.
+The basic parameters used during the forming evaluation, in both materials, were a power of 3040 Watts with no shielding gas.
 During each of the laser assisted forming evaluations, the length dimension of the spot was directed perpendicular to the direction of processing resulting in a larger area being affected by the beam.
-Also, the beam was defocused to approximately 25 mm by moving the laser head away from the work-piece.
+Also, the beam was defocused to approximately one inch by moving the laser head away from the work-piece.
 This increased the beam size but decreased the intensity of the beam.
-The actual size of the beam was unable to be measured but was believed to be approximately 20 by 2 mm.
+The actual size of the beam with a change of one inch in the defocus direction was unable to be measured but was believed to be approximately 20mm by 20mm.

-The optimal results obtained for the HSLA-80 were at a speed of 0.38 m/min.
-The results from forming at a speed of 0.5 m/min produced a saddle-like bending or buckling along the length of the specimen.
-Figure 10 shows a comparison of the deflection of HSLA-80 steel at 0.38 and 0.5 m/min.
-The optimal results with the InconelTM 625 were at a travel speed of 0.64 m/min.
-Faster processing speeds had a negligible effect on the material and slower speeds caused the material to buckle.
+The optimal results obtained for the HSLA-80 were at a speed of 0.38 meters per minute.
+The results from forming at a speed of 0.5 meters per minute produced a saddle-like bending or buckling along the length of the specimen.
+Figure 11 shows a comparison of the deflection of HSLA-80 steel at 0.38 and 0.5 meters per minute.
+The optimal results with the InconelTM 625 were at a travel speed of 0.64 meters per minute.
+Faster processing speeds had a negligible effect on the material and slower speeds caused the material to bend in a saddle-like fashion, or buckle.
 Further decreases in travel speed resulted in melting of the substrate.
-A comparison of the results obtained by varying travel speeds in the InconelTM625 can be seen in Figure 11.
+A comparison of the results obtained by varying travel speeds in the InconelTM 625 can be seen in Figure 12.
 Evaluation of this plot shows that as the speed increases, the amount of average deflection decreases in a nonlinear fashion.
-Figure 12 displays micro hardness measurements from the surface of the HSLA-80 after forming.
+Figure 13 displays micro hardness measurements from the surface of the HSLA-80 after forming.
 Notice that the hardness is unchanged at the surface and indicates negligible metallurgical alterations to the base metal after processing.